standardebooks/manual/README.md

 - String: `` :string:`A string that is not syntax highlighted` ``

-While they are not defined in each `.rst` file to avoid header clutter, they are defined by `build-manual.py` during the build process.
+While they are not defined in each `.rst` file to avoid header clutter, they are defined by `build-manual` during the build process.

 You may also create a tip or warning block: